“Behold, I am coming as a thief…” – Revelation 16:15

 Bro.
 John Thomas in Eureka – “”Paul tells us in 1 Thessalonians 4, that when the ‘time of the dead that they should be judged’ arrives, the living saints will not anticipate the dead.
 That is, they will not be gathered together into the presence of Christ before them.
 When Christ comes, THE LIVING WILL HAVE TO WAIT, until the reproduction of the dead saints is complete….”

 The question was explicitly suggested that after Jesus return back to the Earth secretly, his first work is the gathering of the dead saints FIRST; then the next, the gathering of the living saint.
 Then we, the dead and the living, will stand before the judgment seat of Christ.
 That is the order of events at the second advent!

 The resurrection will take place unknown to the world at large.

 Now we wondering when will Jesus return ?
-In fact Jesus had returned on September 19, 2020 which was the Feast of Trumpets on that day.
+This is an undeniable Biblical proof that Jesus had returned on September 19, 2020 which was the Feast of Trumpets on that day.
 Jesus has already returned secretly, silently, and unheralded as in a manner of thief.
 Jesus steals into the world to resume his works.
 His first work is a work of Judgement on his own house of God first (1 Peter 4:17).

 You might be shock to hear that I said “Jesus Christ has already returned”.
 Please read the article “Why 2020” to expound the Scriptures concerning why Christ returns in the year of 2020!